East Finchley, Crouch End, Stoke Newington and Muswell Hill are now open Sundays 12-4

 Stefan Rief and Klaus-Peter Stiefel explore the advantages of coworking and hot desking spaces for independent business people in their White Paper Harnessing the Potential of Coworking.
 One of the main benefits is what they call the ‘colleague effect’ in which the support and trust which people build up with each other positively impacts motivation and performance: “The quality of a community has an overall effect on the well-being of co-working individuals, which in turn influences performance.”

 Networking is a hugely important part of doing business – it raises awareness of you and your company, improves your connections, your credibility, and inspires loyalty – all of which results in sales and word-of-mouth referrals.
-Once you find a networking group you like, you need to regularly attend the meetings in order to build up trust and connections with everyone in the group.
-Networking meetings are usually held once a month (though some groups meet once a week), which involves a significant investment over time.
+Once you find a networking group you like, you need to regularly attend the meetings to build up trust and connections with everyone in the group.
+Networking meetings are usually held monthly (though some groups meet once a week), which involves a significant investment over time.

 Networking in a diverse co-working space happens on a more frequent, even daily basis and with a huge range of businesses represented, there are many opportunities for synergies.
 As Rief and Stiefel point out, “The revolving nature of membership in a co-working network provides fresh insights, knowledge, and access to subject matter experts that lead to projects, products, and even markets for products and services.”